SAP-samples/ui5-cap-event-app/README.md

 <b>Overall, the central entry point for all TypeScript-related information, documentation, samples, tutorials etc. about UI5 can be found at [https://sap.github.io/ui5-typescript](https://sap.github.io/ui5-typescript/).</b>

-For general information about the app and for setup instructions, please check the [main branch](../../tree/main).
+For general information about the app and for setup instructions and requirements, please check the [main branch](../../tree/main).

 # Table of Content